 So you’ve done all your research, weeks, months, maybe even years of it.
 You’re in a financially safe place to be buying an established business and you know what industry you’re going into and what locations you’re interested in.
 There is still a lot to be considered and some professionals you need to get involved in the process to make sure that you and your family get the best possible outcome.

 First step is cash flow, whether you have money saved or are borrowing you need to have more than what the purchase price will be.
 Based on all your research you should know approximately what your operating costs will be and you need to be prepared to cover these for at least six months as if no income is coming in.
 This is a safety net incase things don’t go to plan in the beginning; it’s not a nice thought, but it’s a necessary consideration and something you must be prepared for.
 You also need money to pay a number of people whose advice and expertise will prove invaluable in the long run.
+Having everything in order including a small business accounting software is crucial.

 An Accountant needs to look over all the financials of the business so they can advise you about what you’re getting into.
 If someone is trying to hide poor performance it should show in the financials.
 An accountant can help you decide if the price is fair too based on income and expenses.
 It’s great if they know your circumstance too so they can guide you on what you need financially to succeed and what your tax responsibilities are.